mrkkrj/arestcli/README.md

 ## WIP:
  - Only some tests on Windows done
  - Websockets, compression and SLL disabled and not yet tested
- - Only a VisualStudio 2022 provided!!!
+ - Only a VisualStudio 2022 solution provided!!!
 Only working for Debug build, to boot. :-(

 ## Plans:
  - Currently a proprietary continuations library by Microsoft is used.
 I will try to remove this and use C++20 coroutines support in Asio instead.